gjhenrique/ImageRank/README.md

 psql -U postgres -h localhost imagerank < sql/seeds.sql

 # Build a fat JAR with all the dependencies
-# Skip tests so you don't overwrite the database
+# Skip tests, so you don't overwrite the database
 mvn assembly:assembly -DskipTests
 ```

 ### 1. Persisting the images
-We need to tag the dataset images into our own database
+We need to tag the dataset images into our database

-By default, the directory is the name of the dataset and the class is extracted from the name.
+By default, the directory is the name of the dataset, and the class is extracted from the name of the image.
-In this example, there are 3 different classes Chihuahua, Groenendael and Saluki.
+In this example, there are three different classes Chihuahua, Groenendael and Saluki.

 ```
 # Given the following layout